 I was attending an event at the Royal College of Physicians of London in early March 2016, and I had a plenty of time to spare.
 One of my targets was, of course, the British Museum.
-Two years ago, Jan van der Crabben (founder and CEO of the Ancient History Encyclopedia) asked me to draft… Continue reading The Black Obelisk of Shalmaneser III, but I lacked detailed and high-quality images of all aspects of the obelisk.
-Nowadays, I’m equipped with a Nikon D750 full-frame camera and incredible lenses.
-So let’s spend some time looking at the obelisk and enjoy its wonderful artistic scenes.
+Two years ago, Jan van der Crabben (founder and CEO of the Ancient History Encyclopedia) asked me to draft… Continue reading The Black Obelisk of Shalmaneser III at the British Museum

 I fondly remember the first release of Medieval 2: Total War with its grand campaign leading the iron-fisted Holy Roman Empire, crushing the fortified Italian Nation-states of Milan and Venice whilst keeping the might of France, Denmark and Poland at bay.
 Few games have come close in scale and excitement to witnessing an army of Imperial Knights charging down a… Continue reading Games Based on History: Medieval 2 Total War

 Canada’s Globe and Mail recently published a review of an unusual book entitled, “Hannibal and Me,” by Andreas Kluth (a journalist for The Economist).
 Narrating the history of Hannibal’s exploits vis-a-vis the struggles and triumphs of other talented individuals like Steve Jobs, Da Vinci, and Einstein, Kluth ponders the meaning of success across time and… Continue reading Hannibal, Strategy, and Career Success?